ericgarciaresearch/noaa_sedna/midori2.md

 ```

 Cleanning includes:
-1. Keeping only the accession number and species (and sub-species of hybrid) info (removes extra taxonomic info such as higher taxo-levels)
+1. Keeping only the accession number and species (and sub-species of hybrid) info but it removes extra taxonomic info such as higher taxo-levels.
 2. Truncates names to 50 characters
-3. Makes the taxid_map file.
+3. Makes the `taxid_map` file.
 Luckily the ncbi taxid of each species is given by midori2 already.
 This script harvest this info.

-***NOTE:*** This process might take a while so might be a good idea to use a screen
+***NOTE:*** This process might take a while so might be a good idea to run this using (screen)[https://linuxize.com/post/how-to-use-linux-screen/] which is already installed in SEDNA.

 Move to the working dir (one level about the downloaded database)
 ```